risingwavelabs/risingwave-docs/docs/Getting-Started.md

 * Create a table
 * Create a materialized view from tables
-* Create a materialized view from a stream
+* Create a materialized view from a source
-* Create a materialized view from
 * Create a materialized view from an existing materialized view
 * Get values of a materialized view